gdrosos/iac-bug-study-artifact/README.md

 ### Fetching Bugs from GitHub

-Use the existing `fetch_issues.py` script to collect issues from the GitHub repositories.
+Use the existing `fetch_issues.py` script to collect issues from the GitHub repositories collected by the previous step.
-Ensure you have a GitHub access token and adapt the script to fetch issues for the new repositories collected.
+Ensure you have a GitHub access token and adapt the script to fetch issues for the new repositories collected. @theosotr: Adapt how?

-## Reusing Existing Datasets

-### Analyzing Initial Bug Dataset
-The entire dataset of bugs collected can be used to perform large-scale studies, such as analyzing the evolution of bug characteristics over time.
-To do so you can adapt the data collection scripts to fetch from the corresponding REST-APIs additional metrics or dimensions for analysis.

-### Analyzing Sampled Bug Dataset
-The sample of the 360 studied bugs can be used to study and categorize additional dimensions (e.g. Test Oracles/ Types of Fix) and investigate their correlation with the Symptom, Root Cause or System State categorizations performed in the study.

 ## Quantitative Analysis Scripts

-In order to adapt the `quantitative_analysis.py` script to perform the qualitative analysis for RQ4 for other IaC Ecosystems (e.g. Terraform or Salt), you should create a classification method that categorizes each file of a fix to a component category (e.g. based on its directory path or extension).
+In order to adapt the `quantitative_analysis.py` script to perform the qualitative analysis for RQ4 for other IaC ecosystems (e.g. TerraForm or Salt), you should create a classification method that categorizes each file of a fix to a component category (e.g. based on its directory path or extension).
 For example, here is the function we implemented for Ansible: